German Language Schools in Germany

 How much does it cost?
 Are there any scholarships?

 Most language schools in Germany are small private institutions.
 They don’t get any grants from the state to run their schools so to finance their school they must charge tuition fee from their students.
 The price depends on which course you choose and how many weeks you want to study.
 The longer language course you take, the lower your average weekly cost will be.
-For example, the German language school Alpadia in Berlin charges 150 Euro in tuition fee for one week in their standard course with 20 lessons per week and 1040 Euro (130 Euro/week) for eight weeks in the same course.
+For example, a well known German language school charges 150 Euro in tuition fee for one week in their standard course with 20 lessons per week and 1040 Euro (130 Euro/week) for eight weeks in the same course.

 In our experience, it is hard to get scholarships for language courses abroad.
 Language schools are often too small and too poor to hand out scholarships, and other scholarship givers often prioritize degree students in universities.
 However, schools that we work with can sometimes offer scholarships and discounts to students from DreamStudies.